 Box Elder Creek Trail is a 3.9 mile lightly trafficked out and back trail located near Mantua, Utah that features a river and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, birding, and horses and is accessible from April until November.
+The trail is primarily used for hiking, walking, nature trips, birding, and horses and is best used from April until November.
 Horses are also able to use this trail.

 A secluded area that is full of moose and deer.
 This trail will lead to the trail that takes you to Pete's Cabin.